Rhabdomyosarcoma

 • Embryonal

-• small rounds blue cell tumor
+• small round blue cell tumor

 • skeletal muscle-like cross-striations can occur